simcyndy/Block-Dodger/README.md

-# Block Dodger
+# Curser
-A game to dodge blocks
+A console game